coreos/quay-docs/qe-mysql-failure.md

 ---
 layout: doc
 sublayout: issue
-title: Enterprise Registry fails to install or update on MySQL 5.7
+title: Quay Enterprise fails to install or update on MySQL 5.7
-reviewed: 2015-09-14T15:52:41-04:00
+reviewed: 2017-04-26T17:30:00-04:00
 ---
-Attempting to install or update the Enterprise Registry on MySQL version 5.7 fails with the following
+Attempting to install or update the Quay Enterprise on MySQL version 5.7 fails with the following
 error:

 ```sh